What is sustainable biomaterials?

 - Faculty members are pursuing a wide range of research interests, including cross-laminated timber markets, wood-based composites, the use of wood materials for residential and commercial applications, and new drug delivery systems.

-- The department is also home to the Wood Enterprise Institute, a student-owned and student-managed production enterprise that develops, produces, and markets a wood-based product each year.
+- The department is home to the Wood Enterprise Institute, a production enterprise owned and managed by students that develops, produces, and markets a wood-based product each year.
 Watch a video about the production of the 2019 product: dog bowl holders.

 - There are three departmental sponsored research centers that offer educational and research opportunities for students and faculty: Center for Forests Products Business, Center for Packaging and Unit Load Design, and Wood-Based Composites Center.